EASS-HIT-PART-A-2024-CLASS-V/jobmatcher/README.md

 ![Home Page](images/homepage.jpg)

-Choose your profile.
+Click the Company button to "login" to your profile.
 For demonstration and simplification, the user details are fixed and hard-coded.

 ![Choose Profile](images/loginpage.jpg)